Trusted Divorce Representation for LGBTQ+ Couples

 Child custody in Florida is divided into “time-sharing” and parental responsibility.
 Time-sharing refers to the physical time spent with the children including where they will live.
 Parental responsibility refers to the authority to make religious, medical, educational, or other critical decisions related to the well-being of the children.

-With certain exceptions, the family courts in Tampa and Hillsborough County are generally in favor of “co-parenting” after a divorce.
+With certain exceptions, the family courts are generally in favor of “co-parenting” after a divorce.
 This means they want both parents to maintain frequent contact with the children and to share in the child-rearing responsibilities and obligations.

 Creating a Parenting Plan